 The position and angle of some of the Isle of Wight Chines, especially Shippards, Brook and Shepherd’s Chines suggest they are cutting down into lines of ancient weaknesses caused by deep faults in the geology below.

 The Island’s chines provide an exceptional example of very old geology changing at a rapid rate, with visible variations from one visit to the next.
 Chines are often favourite spots for wildlife; their rough vegetation and steep sides providing shelter which is very rare for exposed coastal areas.
 They have been used by people as the main access points to and from the sea for millennia.
 They have countless stories to tell about shipwrecks, dramatic rescues and smuggling.
-For the full story of the Island’s Chines visit the Isle of Wight Chines Website.
+There’s a whole section of this site dedicated to the Chines, packed with information.

 In 2014 we mapped all the issues we were aware of with regards to the Chine Streams.
 This map can be viewed here.
 Please let us know if you know of other issues.